Basement Egress Window Requirements In South Jordan, UT

 5. Can I install an egress window myself?

 Although it is feasible, it is not advised unless you have prior construction and structural expertise.
-Leaks, damage to the foundation, and unsuccessful inspections might result from mistakes.
+Leaks, foundation damage, and unsuccessful inspections may result from mistakes.

 “Need help installing a code-compliant egress window?
 Work with experienced basement remodeling professionals who understand local requirements and can deliver inspection-ready results.”